HAL-G1THuB/jsonpiler/README.md

 ## What’s New

-### 0.6.1
+### 0.6.2

-- Introducing JSPL: JSPL (Jsonpiler Structured Programming Language) is a new syntax for Jsonpiler, introduced to enable human-writable and readable descriptions.
-- Added Japanese version to language specifications.
-- Loop structure implementation: `while`
+- Fixed problem with bool values not being passed correctly to user-defined functions
-- Fixed problem with incorrect display of escape characters caused by assembler inclusion
+- Fixed problem with strings stored in local variables not being recognized correctly
-- Reassignment to local variables is now available for most types.
+- Set maximum number of arguments for user-defined functions to 16
+- Jsonpiler now returns the correct exe exit code.
-- Added new functions `==`, `<`, and `<=`.
+- Add new function: `len`.
-- Removed `lambda` and added `define` instead, with function registration and recursive calls
-- The `Function` type is obsolete.

 See **[CHANGELOG](https://github.com/HAL-G1THuB/jsonpiler/blob/main/CHANGELOG.md)** for full history and plans.